 It is possible to change the date both before and after you have sent out your survey.
 Log in to your account as usual, click View results or edit survey and then click the Edit-symbol.
 In the left menu under the Distribution-tab you click the Mail-tab.
 At the bottom of the page you find the date settings for the reminder.
 Select the new date you wish to send out your reminder and then click Reset reminder.
 Netigate automatically changes the date.
 Under the Order-tab you will now see your new reminder date.

-Netigate automatically recognises if your respondent list contains doublets.
+Netigate automatically recognises if the Excel file you upload contains doublets.
 This means there is no risk that you distribute a survey twice to the same person.
+Note: If you use several Excel files, the system will not recognise duplicates from different files.

 By going to the Distribution tab in the left menu you can see your saved send-outs in one list.
 On the right-hand side, you can see Respondents and Sent.
 Under Sent you can see a number which shows you how many people the survey has been sent to.
 Also, the status on the left-hand side changes from a green dot to a green tick.